 I believe the body is like a sponge absorbing and responding to the experiences we have, thoughts we think, words we say and the emotions we feel.
 I became a somatic practitioner to help others explore and discover ways to listen to what their body is saying, sensing and feeling.
 I wanted to help people recognize the relationship, both verbal and non-verbal, they have with their body and their energy.
 I wanted to help people move their body, notice its patterns and listen to sensations; our internal experience rather than an external result or appearance.
 I have come to understand, through over a two decades of working in the mind-body field, the importance of gentle encouragement and starting right where you are to slowly build a stronger mind body connection.

 I understand how difficult it is to push the pause button on our overactive minds and pay attention to the toll it can have on our body.
 I support my clients to find more ease, comfort and understanding between their mind and body.
 I see somatic mindful movement as a process that empowers us to tap into our inner strength, discover our inner knowing and to live with more vitality.

 If you are feeling out of balance, struggling in some way or simply wish to create a stronger relationship between your inner and outer world, perhaps it is the right time to connect for support.
 I would be honored to be on the road to wellness with you.

 Let’s connect – 312-279-9981 x707

-- RMT-Reiki Master Teacher, Somatic Movement and Mindfulness Practitioner -Nia Technique, Inc. (neuromuscular integrative movement), Nia 5-Stages (developmental movement re-patterning)
+- I received my BA from Michigan State University, I have extensive experience as a RMT-Reiki Master Teacher, Somatic Movement and Mindfulness Practitioner -Nia Technique, Inc. (neuromuscular integrative movement), Nia 5-Stages (developmental movement re-patterning).

 Jenni Osborne, DNP, PMHNP-BC, APN